 However, the summer solstice was in Virgo roughly between the seventh and the fifth millennium BC!
 And for Hanuman/Virgo to reach out for the Sun would mean that the Sun was even further away – closer to Leo, or even in the Leo itself, which brings us to anywhere between 10-6th millennium BC!

 Seeing that Hanuman will swallow the Sun Indra hits him with a thunderbolt and he loses his jaw.
-The jaw falls on the Earth as a ball of fire.
+The jaw falls on the Earth like a ball of fire.
 This enranges Vayu, the god of wind, who removes the air, and people start suffocating.

-It is tempting to imagine that “the jaw” of Hanuman could have been a meteorite that hit the
+It is tempting to imagine that “the jaw” of Hanuman could have been a meteorite that hit the Earth

-Could this story really be a relic of such an ancient memory?
+Could this story be a relic of such an ancient memory?
 A primitive description of the end of the last glacial period?
 Not too far-fetched, as the recent scientific articles place a similar cataclysmic event

 Anyhow, there is no doubt that Hanuman is Virgo.
 After all, he is a god of celibacy which is precisely what Virgo (virgin) means.
 Also, one of his names was Maruti, which sounds similar to Mitra, or Mithra of the Persians, to whose connections with Virgo I have already dedicated an entire article on this website.